misoelegant/rpm/il-practice-mod/README.md

 - The right analog stick controls scrollable lists (both on Earth and the pause menu).
 - F6 toggles the speed overlay during gameplay.
 - F10 toggles the developers' FPS display during gameplay.
+- In the endless category, R2 saves a state and L2 loads that state.

 ## Categories